Pampers size chart by weight is as follows:

 Have you ever stood in an aisle looking at different packs of Pampers and wondering which one would be ideal for your little one?
 If you had taken your baby with you, then you would have certainly had to face some cries and screams while you took your time to make a choice.

 It always helps when you have a Pampers Size guidelines.
 There are various packs and while it is your call how many counts you want to look for, referring to a Pampers would tell you which ones to choose without being disappointed when you head back home.

 There are nine sizes of Pampers, and before you try and refer to a Pampers size chart by age of the baby, you should note that age is not the best judging factor in this case.
 Different babies of the same age having varying weights.
 Therefore, your baby may not require the same size of Pampers as another one of the same age but different weight would.

-The nine categories of Pampers size chart by weight are ordered by those considered ideal for a newborn (N), 1, 2, 3, 4, 5, 6, 7 and 8.
-The classification of weight is pretty neatly done.
+Pampers size chart by weight are ordered by those considered ideal for a newborn (N), 1, 2, 3, 4, 5, 6, 7 and 8.
+The classification of weight is best.